UFC Fight Night: Smith vs. Clark: Predictions & Analysis

 A few statistical edges stand out.
 Sanders throws significantly more leather — a 4.5 sig. strike per minute gap.
 Maness is far more active with takedowns, averaging 0.6 more per 15 minutes.
 Sanders has tighter striking defense, making opponents miss more often.

 The Pick: Nate Maness over Luke Sanders.
-The model gives Maness a slight nod at 61% — this could easily go either way.
+The model is firm on this one: Maness at 80%.

 Methodology